 - 3.5 oz 100 g white chocolate

 - Crush the Oreo cookies in a food processor into fine crumbs.
 Stir in sweetened condensed milk (or buttercream) until it has a cookie dough-like consistency.

-- Roll the mixture into 12 truffles (1 cookies makes 1 truffles) and place on a lined baking sheet.
-Refrigerate truffles for about 1 hour or freeze for 10 minutes.
+Roll the mixture into 12 truffles (1 cookies makes 1 truffles) and place on a lined baking sheet.
+Place truffles in the fridge for about 1 hour or freeze for 10 minutes.